 Whether its TV series favorites like House of Cards, Stranger Things, etc. or movies like 1922, Triple Frontier, Outlaw King, etc., if you see “Netflix” at the start and around the credits, you bet such a film is amazing.

-Now, for a company which spends lots and lots of money trying to make high-quality films to add to its list of exclusive titles, you can expect Netflix to ask for “premium” prices for its service—ranging between Php370 to Php550, depending on the scope of service.
+Now, for a company which spends lots and lots of money trying to make high-quality films to add to its list of exclusive titles, you can expect Netflix to ask for “premium” prices for its service—ranging between Php149 to Php549, depending on the scope of service.
 Also, since the password crackdown, you have to pay Php149 for each accounts not living in the same household as you (applicable to Standard and Premium)

-Pros: The exclusive Netflix-produced titles and tons of other new contents being added.
+Pros: The exclusive Netflix-produced titles and tons of other new content are being added.

 Cons: Licensed contents are constantly in the state of being added and removed, not just aggregated.